NeuroDesk/neurodesk.github.io/content/en/docs/Overview/acknowledgement.md

 ---
 title: "Acknowledgments"
 linkTitle: "Acknowledgments"
+aliases:
+description: >-
-description: >   Recognition of contributors, supporters, and the lands on which we work.
+     Recognition of contributors, supporters, and the lands on which we work.
 ---

 # Acknowledgement